Agha Mohammad Khan Qajar: Death of Mohammad Hasan

-During the following 10 years, Afsharid rule in Khorasan suffered heavily from war among rival chieftains and from invasions by the Durrani ruler of Qandahar, Ahmad Shah Durrani.
+During the following ten years, Afsharid rule in Khorasan suffered heavily from war among rival chieftains and from invasions by the Durrani ruler of Qandahar, Ahmad Shah Durrani.
 During this period, Mohammad Hasan fought against the Pashtun military leader Azad Khan Afghan and the Zand ruler Karim Khan for suzerainty over the western part of Nader Shah's former empire.
 He was, however, defeated in 1759 by a Zand army.
 He was betrayed by his own followers and thereafter, killed by his old rival, Mohammad Khan of Savadkuh.
 Due to Agha Mohammad Khan's castration, his brother Hossein Qoli Khan was appointed as the new chieftain of the Quwanlu instead.
 Shortly thereafter Astarabad fell under the control of Karim Khan, who appointed a Develu named Hossein Khan Develu as its governor.
 Meanwhile, Agha Mohammad Khan and his brother Hossein Qoli Khan fled to the steppe.
 One year later, Agha Mohammad Khan made an incursion against Astarabad, but was forced to flee, chased by the city's governor.
-Agha Mohammad Khan managed to reach Ashraf, but was at last seized and was sent as a hostage to Tehran, ruled by Karim Khan.
+Agha Mohammad Khan managed to reach Ashraf, but was at last seized and sent as a hostage to Tehran, ruled by Karim Khan.
 Hossein Qoli Khan was also soon captured and sent to Karim Khan.